Or just any masters of their sport that would be good to watch in their own domain.

 I've been thoroughly enjoying these Olympics,there's such amazing talent in the world,that I find myself glued watching in awe at sports,male and female,that i wouldn't usually give a crap about.

-That's the beauty of the Olympics,it's emotional,inspiring,it basically represents everything that makes sports so great(except boxing officiating of coarse)
+That's the beauty of the Olympics,it's emotional,inspiring,it basically represents everything that makes sports so great(except boxing officiating of coarse) Evil or Very Mad

 I've hardly got any work done at all this week,can't keep away from my TV.